-It’s a great reminder that, lots of times, our cultural experiences inform our first responses to Scripture.
+The sign at that church was a great reminder that, lots of times, where we come from shapes our first response to Scripture.
 The Texan imagines camo and coolers.
-The Wisconsin fly fisher maybe gets excited at the prospect of fly tying with Jesus.
-We start with known categories, and all the more if we don’t fish.
-The non-fishers among us will want to reduce the metaphor to the basics: hook, line, and sinker.
-We’ll draw on secular fishing grammar: idioms like, “She took the bait,” which translates roughly, “I fooled her.”
-Or “bait and switch,” which means I promised them one thing and substituted another.
-Or “We hooked him,” which indicates that even we haven’t persuaded the other person, we’ve at least hit his emotional triggers in such a way that we can manipulate his energies.
+The Wisconsin fly fisher maybe gets excited at the prospect of tying flies with Jesus.
+We start with known categories.
+If we don’t fish, we might run with Jesus’s metaphor to famous caricatures of the sport, like hook, line, and sinker and draw on secular fishing grammar: idioms like, “She took the bait,” which translates roughly, “I sure fooled her.”
+Or “bait and switch,” which means I promised him one thing and substituted another.
+Or “it really hooked him when I said that,” which indicates that I hit some emotional triggers that manipulated his energies to an irrational extent, so that I am in control of him now, and have gained the upper hand.